qutip/qutip-tutorials/tutorials-v5/quantum-circuits/v5_paper-qip2.md

 $B = e^{-i g \sigma_x^{(1)} \sigma_x^{(2)} dt}$.

 We apply them to an initial state and then repeat them $d$ times.

-The physical gates one can use to represent these operations depend on the hardware.
-Here, we use RZ defining rotations around the Z axis, and a combination of Hadamard gate and ZX rotation RZX gates to implement the XX interaction unitary as it is the native interaction when using the superconducting qubit hardware backend.
-A full list of available gates can be found in the documentation and custom gates are easily be added too.
+Depending on the hardware, the type of available physical gates changes.
+Since we will be using a superconducting qubit hardware backend, we will express these gates in terms of RZ (rotation around Z axis), RZX (combined rotation around XZ) and Hadamard gates.
+In general, QuTiP-QIP supports a great variety of gates and also the option for custom gates exists.
+More information on this is presented in the original paper for QuTiP-QIP [\[1\]](#References).

 ```python
 # simulation parameters